 Love to Learn

-Why Authors Love Libraries (And the Feeling Is Mutual!)
+Why Authors Love Libraries (And the Feeling Is Mutual)

 Occasionally, we get comments from readers concerned that public libraries are harmful to authors’ livelihoods.
 Their worry stems from the fact that libraries lend books—many times over—to people who might otherwise have bought them instead.